-2. Leaves: Leaves are generally 15-30 cm long, open dichotomous venation, needle-like evergreen divided into four types which one midrib, needle, bifacial lanceolate or linear leaves (in Cupressus), and foliose leaves (in Araucariaceae and Podocarpaceae).
+Leaves are generally 15-30 cm long, open dichotomous venation, needle-like evergreens divided into four types midrib, needle, bifacial lanceolate, or linear leaves (in Cupressus), and foliose leaves (in Araucariaceae and Podocarpaceae).

 In Pinus, leaves are of two types – scale leaves (brown, small and thin) and foliage leaves (needle-like green simple).
 Scale leaves occur on long and as well as on dwarf shoots and fall off as the branches attain maturity.
 Although needle-like foliage leaves are borne only on dwarf shoots.

 The root is long and branched.
 Pinus has a strong taproot system.
 Which may persist or may be associated with stronger adventitious roots.

 Root hairs are scanty and ectotrophic mycorrhiza occurs.

 In the transverse section, the stem shows a thin cortex, a large zone of vascular tissues, and a small pith.
 Epidermis and pericycle are not very distinct.
 The pith is parenchymatous.

 In Pinus, the epidermis is one layer thick and consists of tubular, closed compact cells – the outer walls are cutinized.
 The cortex is composed of parenchyma cells, resin ducts are present in the cortex.
 The vascular bundles are conjoint, collateral and endarch.

 Vessels are absent.
 In tracheid, bordered pits are spirally arranged which are uniseriate or multiseriate.
 Periderm develops due to secondary growth.
 Phloem does not have sieve tubes and companion cells.